apereo/apereo.github.io/_posts/blog/2018-09-05-effective-diagnostics.md

 - *Problem Statement*

 State the problem description. *What* are you trying to do? *Why* are you doing it at all?
-This is where you behind to explain the use case at hand, and circumstances that led you to it.
+This is where you begin to explain the use case at hand, and circumstances that led you to it.

 Be brief but precise: